Pet Peace of Mind Frequently Asked Questions

 Offering pet therapy programs is not part of Pet Peace of Mind’s line up.
 We recommend you contact Pet Partners (formerly Delta Society), an excellent organization offering volunteer referrals and pet therapy training programs.
 Visit their site www.petpartners.org

-Does this reduce the number of pets entering shelters?
+Does Pet Peace of Mind reduce the number of pets entering shelters?

 YES!
 Sometimes one of the most important pieces of unfinished business in a patient’s life is ensuring their pet has a new forever home and will not end up in a shelter to face an uncertain future.
 Hospice partners learn how to establish connections and build adoption/foster networks to ensure pets have a place to go when the patient passes.
-Each hospice files an annual report showing how many patents and pets were served.
-Based on these reports, we estimate approximately 1,500 pets per year find new homes.
+Based on annual reports recevied from our hospice partners, we estimate approximately 1,500 pets per year find new homes.

 How do I volunteer?